 Most people forget to mention how lonely the writing process feels.
 Authors spend hours researching, revising and sitting alone in a room with only words and ideas for company.

 If you’ve never written a book, the isolation is difficult to get used to, but it’ll pass as you get into the process of writing the book.
 The people close to you might understand what you’re doing, but don’t count on it!
 One new writer struggling with his book emailed me to say:

 “One of the reasons I have not gone farther with writing is because my family sees me working at a computer, or like today with a cell phone, and thinks I’m goofing off.“

 Handling isolation and staying motivated is easier if you know why you’re writing a book in the first place.
 Here are some questions to ask:

 - Is my book a passion project?

-- Am I writing this book to improve my craft?
+- Am I writing this book to improve my writing skills?

 - Will this book help me advance my career or become an expert in my field?

-- How will I serve existing or new readers with my book?
+- How will I serve existing or new readers with my work?

 - Is a book the best medium for me to express my ideas?